 "Board dumped her," Foreman answers shortly and House shuts up.

 He enters the hospital at Foreman's heels, his prison garb and the collar marking him as a degenerate for all who care to look.
 The security guards at the entrance eye him with smiles on their faces, he's insulted them plenty of times before and he knows they'll be happy to take their revenge.
-Nobody is going to care what sort of use a guard makes of a convict, he's learnt that.
+Nobody is going to care what sort of use a guard makes of a convict, he's learned that.

 Foreman leads him past the glass fronted office suite that used to be his domain, one side is occupied by what looks like orthopedics, the other is empty.